 In the year in which you reach FRA you may earn up to $51,960, for the 2022 tax year, without losing benefits.
 Earn more than that during the months before you reach FRA and Social Security will dock you $1 for every $3 you earn.
 That threshold is $50,520, for the 2021 tax year.
 As soon as you reach FRA you can earn as much as you’d like without being penalized.

 How the Full Retirement Age Affects Social Security

-Full retirement age also affects the Social Security program as a whole.
+FRA also affects the Social Security program as a whole.
 Americans are living longer and the working-age population is shrinking.
-Some have proposed raising the normal retirement age to 70, based on predictions that the Social Security reserve fund could run out of money by 2034.
+Some have proposed raising the FRA to 70, based on predictions that the Social Security reserve fund could run out of money by 2034.

 Even if the reserve fund is depleted, however, future retirees should expect to get something from Social Security.
-Social Security beneficiaries in some states pay taxes on their benefits.
+Social Security income is taxable, which generates revenue.
 Plus, the Social Security program gets funding from the interest generated by trust funds.
 So future retirees will likely receive around 75% of every dollar that they currently contribute to the program.

-Your full retirement age is the age at which you gain full Social Security benefits.
+Your FRA is the age at which you gain full Social Security benefits.
 That age is important, both for workers who are deciding when to claim their retirement benefits and those who are concerned about the future of Social Security.

 Tips for Planning for Retirement

 - Don’t forget to factor Social Security benefits into your savings total.
-Use SmartAsset’s Social Security calculator to determine how much you’ll receive in annual Social Security payments starting at the age of 66.
+Use SmartAsset’s Social Security calculator to determine how much you’ll receive.

 Photo credit: ©iStock.com/JohnnyGreig, ©iStock.com/aldomurillo, ©iStock.com/SilviaJansen